Lucas-Saaler/Lucas-Saaler-Work-Planner/README.md

 ## Credits

-The template of index.html was provided by the Ohio State University online coding bootcamp, and the save icon was provided by Font Awesome.
+The template of index.html and style.css were provided by the Ohio State University online coding bootcamp, and the save icon was provided by Font Awesome.
 In making this website, I used jQuery and Bootstrap.
 I wrote everything else myself.

 ## License